gencay/vscode-chatgpt/README.md

 <img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/chatgpt-gif.gif">

+# Setup

+1. Click on extension icon on your sidebar and hit `Login` button.

+2. A new `Chrome` window will open up redirected to https://chat.openai.com/.
+Wait till you see login page, and click on Login on your browser.

+3. Solve captchas if you are prompted and continue.

+4. After successfully logging in, the browser will be minimized. **❗Please keep the browser window minimized/open for subsequent queries**

+ℹ️ You will need to have a browser open and be logged in at all times.
+If you close the browser or your VS-Code instance, you will be asked to login again in your next session.

+📝 You can auto-fill the email address and/or password during logins.
+Update the extension settings with those information for quicker login.

+🤖 Below is a sample autologin flow.
+Simply login & keep your browser minimized for dialogues with ChatGPT:

+<img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/chatgpt-autologin.gif">

+# 🚀🎉 Zero Configuration (Automated Authentication)

+- Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
+The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.

+- **2 options to run ChatGPT assistant in your vs-code**:

+  1. [**Recommended**] Autologin - Uses browser to ask questions to ChatGPT.
+  2. Manually login on a browser and grab required tokens.
+Described in [Manual Setup](#manual-setup).
+This option has problems due to using unofficial OpenAI API usage and rate-limiting.

 # Features

 The extension comes with context menu commands, copy/move suggested code into editor with one-click, conversation window and customization options for OpenAI's ChatGPT prompts.

-## Autologin with Zero Configuration

-Below is a sample autologin flow.
-Simply login & keep your browser minimized for dialogues with ChatGPT:

-<img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/chatgpt-autologin.gif">

----

 ## ChatGPT conversation window in vs-code